-The Developmental Levels 1 through 3 may be used as a non-competitive and achievement-oriented program for use within a gym’s pre-team program, or they may be used as an introductory/recreational competitive program.
+The Developmental Levels 1 and 2 may be used as a non-competitive and achievement-oriented program for use within a gym’s pre-team program, or they may be used as an introductory/recreational competitive program.
 States may offer State Championships for these levels.

-Compulsory Levels 4 and 5.
+Compulsory Levels 3 - 5.
 Both of these levels are progressive in nature, building upon the skills required at the previous level.
 Competitive opportunities are provided up to and including the USA Gymnastics State Championships.

 Optional Levels 6-10.
 Levels 6, 7, 8, and 9 have difficulty restrictions, while Level 10 has no restrictions in the skill choice.
 The composition is evaluated at Levels 8, 9, and 10.
 Refer to the Jr. Olympic Code of Points for a complete explanation of Level 6-10 rules.

 The Xcel Program is designed to offer a broad-based, affordable competitive experience outside the traditional Jr. Olympic Program to attract and retain a diverse group of athletes.

 Xcel is a great program for gymnasts that: